exasol/notebook-connector/doc/changes/unreleased.md

 ## Features

 * #258: Added initial SCS CLI
-* #263: Add option mapper for SCS CLI
+* #263: Add functions for handling a set of options for SCS CLI

 ## Refactorings